nkondapa/nkondapa.github.io/_pages/teaching.md

 **EE 148**:
 *Selected Topics in Computational Vision*

-I prepared a tutorial to teach students how to use Amazon SageMaker notebooks for their final projects.
+I prepared a tutorial to teach students how to use Amazon SageMaker notebooks for their final projects.<br style="line-height: 10px" />
 [[Video]](https://youtu.be/wGGqk7nwDD4)